 If the debtor owns property with his or her spouse as “tenants by the entireties,” a judgment lien won’t attach to the property unless the underlying judgment is against both spouses.

 Frequently, creditors will inherit real estate from a deceased relative and give no thought as to the judgment lien recorded several years earlier.
-Once the real estate is in the creditor’s name, however, the lien attaches.
+Once the real estate is in the debtor’s name, however, the lien attaches.
 This writer will often receive phone calls from title companies seeking a payoff on a judgment lien recorded many years earlier in order to close a sale or refinancing transaction.
 The effect of these liens is well worth the nominal filing and recording fees incurred to put them in place.

 Aggressive and Effective Collections for Michigan Creditors